-5 Questions You Should Be Asking During a Spend Analysis
+5 Questions You Should Ask During a Spend Analysis

 Spend analysis has become an expected exercise in today’s digital procurement world.
 However, it’s still a relatively new practice.
 So procurement professionals don’t always know how to get the information they’re looking for.
 In fact, many times they don’t know what they should be looking for.
 As a result, they end up focusing on their spend profile and surface level concerns.
 Once they’ve picked the low hanging fruit, they often feel that they’ve exhausted their savings opportunities and believe that it’s time to move onto the next project.